Roar, turtle, roar.

 Previous College Records:

 Students with prior college experience are to submit transcripts from all postsecondary institutions attended.
 College transcripts will be reviewed for admission purposes and transfer course credit.
 College transcripts take precedence over high school transcripts in determining admission.
-Visit our Transfer Information page to learn more.

-Standardized test scores and grade-point averages on selected courses will be used to help determine the applicant's potential for academic success, but they are not the sole factors in deciding the applicant's admissibility.
+Standardized test scores and grade-point averages (GPA) on selected courses will be used to help determine the applicant's potential for academic success, but they are not the sole factors in deciding the applicant's admissibility.
 Personal interviews and letters of recommendation may also be considered.

 When to Apply: